US tornadoes: Joe Biden declares major disaster in Kentucky | DW | 13.12.2021

 Authorities on Saturday reported rescuing 40 of the workers who were in the building at the time, but by Sunday, hope of finding anyone else alive had all but evaporated.

-The Kentucky governor said the news about the discovery of the missing candle workers would be "pretty wonderful" if it was confirmed.
+The Kentucky governor said the news about the discovery of the missing candle workers would be "pretty wonderful" if confirmed.

 It includes "funds for both emergency and permanent work," the FEMA website says, ensuring Kentucky residents could look forward to rebuilding their homes after the disaster.